nopigom119/Video_convert/README.md

 # Video_Converter_All_In_One (Video Converter / 비디오 변환 프로그램)

-An application that converts video files to various formats, supporting single file and batch folder conversions.
+An application that converts video files to various formats, supporting single file and batch folder conversions with a bilingual (Korean/English) user interface.

 This is a GUI-based application developed in Python using Tkinter and `moviepy`, designed to convert video files between various common formats.
-It supports both individual file processing and batch conversion of all videos within a selected folder.
+It supports both individual file processing and batch conversion of all videos within a selected folder, and features a user interface that can be switched between Korean and English.

 ## Functionality and Purpose

 This program provides a user-friendly interface to manage and execute video conversion tasks:

+* **Bilingual Interface:** Supports both English and Korean user interfaces, switchable at runtime via a toggle button.
 * **Tabbed Interface:** Separate tabs for "Single File Conversion" and "Batch Folder Conversion" for a clear workflow.
 * **Supported Input Formats:** Works with common video formats like .mp4, .avi, .mov, .mkv, .wmv, .flv, .webm.
 * **Supported Output Formats:** Convert videos to MP4, AVI, MOV, WebM, or animated GIF.